Accenture Interview Process: AI-Powered Interview Prep for Video Interviews

 • Technology Enthusiast – Highlighting a strong interest in innovation and emerging digital solutions.

-Accenture Pymetrics
+Accenture Assessments

 Following the application, you might be required to complete a quick psychometric exam.
 The cognitive and technical round is the first elimination round in the recruitment process for Accenture.
 If you perform well, you will be invited to complete an online assessment featuring 12 interactive games from Pymetrics.
-These games are designed to evaluate a range of cognitive abilities and personality traits.
-While there is no strict time limit for each game, they typically take a few minutes to complete.

 Click here for the full Pymetrics games guide.